 But Dixon apparently really liked LOVE and bought the statue for $35,000 then promptly donated it to Philadelphia.
 And so the statue was returned to its rightful place in JFK Plaza, later to be called Love Park for obvious reasons.

 (Quick aside: JFK Plaza was designed by Ed Bacon, father of Kevin Bacon.
 Yes, that Kevin Bacon.
 So if you ever want to play ‘6 degrees of Kevin Bacon’ with a pop-art statue in Center City Philadelphia, there you go.)

 I grew up looking at those block letters of bold colors situated between towering buildings of steel and glass.
 It is such a simple thing, but it never fails to capture one’s attention.
 It is a word, a concept, a design.
 It is a powerful word whose meaning the viewer attaches to it.
 It is a concept that can be applied to a city, a neighborhood, or a person.
 And it is a design, a work of art.
-The letters shaped into a form that is pleasing and pleasurable regardless of how one interprets its meaning.
-Much like love itself I suppose.
+The letters are shaped into a form that is pleasing and pleasurable regardless of how one interprets their meaning.
+Much like love itself, I suppose.